 📍 13, Place Saint Georges – 31000 Toulouse

-Le Colombier and its recipe that respects tradition to the letter
+2. Le Colombier and its recipe that respects tradition to the letter

 📍14, Rue de Bayard – 31000 Toulouse

-Les Copains d’Abord, the most Toulousian of cassoulets
+3. Les Copains d’Abord, the most Toulousian of cassoulets

-Les Copains d’Abord is all about authenticity, with cassoulet cooked in the purest Toulousan tradition, in other words with duck confit, just like the old days.
+Les Copains d’Abord is all about authenticity, with a cassoulet cooked in the purest Toulousan tradition, in other words with duck confit, just like in the old days.
 And at Les Copains d’Abord, you don’t just go for the cassoulet.
 You’ll also go for the elegant bistro-style decor of the rooms.

 📍38, Rue du Pont Guilhemery – 31000 Toulouse

-L’Os à Moëlle and its red brick decor
+4. L’Os à Moëlle and its red brick decor

 L’Os à Moëlle has been open since 1986, and offers a typically Toulousian setting thanks to its fairground brick walls.
 Enjoy your cassoulet on large solid wood tables, giving the place a warm and friendly feel.
 And if you’ve eaten your cassoulet and still have room to spare, don’t miss out on L’Os à Moëlle ‘s famous all-you-can-eat mi-cuit foie gras!